-When deciding what to see in Paris, don’t forget about the free and easily accessible places; usually, they are within a stone’s throw from each other.
-Don’t miss out on the top attractions; there is a reason this beautiful destination in Europe rules the post-card game with images of the Notre-Dame and the Louvre.
+When deciding what to see in Paris or things to see in Paris, don’t forget about the free and easily accessible places; usually, they are within a stone’s throw from each other.
+Don’t miss out on the Paris tourist attractions; there is a reason this beautiful destination in Europe rules the post-card game with images of the Notre-Dame and the Louvre.

 Among Paris’ top attractions, the Notre Dame, the Eiffel-tower, the Sacré-Coeur and the Louvre are the absolute must-see spots.
 Some of these Paris sights are free for students, and visitors rotate surprisingly fast, so it would be a shame to avoid them just because of the crowd.
 Once you’ve made all the pictures in all possible angles to document and prove your family and friends that you indeed visited one of the most picturesque places in Europe, dive into the Paris activities for tremendous fun and embarrassment.

-Here is a list of the things to do in Paris to appear and feel like a true Parisian who knows where to go to enjoy life to the fullest.
+Here is a list of the things to do in Paris on various Paris sightseeing tourist spots.
+And feel like a true Parisian who knows where to go in Paris to enjoy life to the fullest.

 Cool Things To Do in Paris – A Culture Trip!